F Forge Project Guide

 Core runtime

-Confirm the Forge backend and mounted web app are reachable before debugging agent or companion behavior.
+Confirm the Forge backend, mounted web app, data folder, and configured adapters before debugging agent or companion behavior.

 Shared system shape